 Otherwise, your scalp will suffer from the build-up of oil, sweat, and pollutants.
 This can cause irritation and tenderness, and even dandruff.

-Just be sure to avoid harsh shampoos that leave residue in your hair.
 If you’ve been in a pool or the ocean, rinse your locs with fresh water and allow them to dry completely, without styling.

 This also applies if you decide to dye your locs.
 It’s best to use henna to dye dreadlocks as it is a more natural approach.
 Henna also carries many benefits for hair and can actually strengthen your locks.